cloudify-cosmo/docs.getcloudify.org/content/composer/blueprint-creation.md

 ## Network Types

  - **Adding Virtual IP<br>**
-To define a floating IP or elastic IP drag the relevant stencil to the topology canvas, as part of the networking area then, select the node to which you want to add the IP.
+To define IP components, drag the relevant icon to the topology canvas then select the node to which you want to add the IP.
   1. In the properties panel, click **Network**.
   2. Under the Virtual IPs section, click **Add virtual IP**.
   3. Select the required virtual IP from the dropdown list.<br>
+The IP component is added to the node's VNIC area.

  - **Removing Virtual IP**<br/>
    To remove a virtual IP associated with a node, select the node from which you want to remove the virtual IP.